RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 ## Step 3) Install and configure MySQL

-MySQL is used to store and manage your data
+MySQL is used to store and manage your data.

 1. Install MySQL